 The bottom line is bounce is much better than direct if you have a ceiling above you that is usable.
 Direct mode also works, but produces a much more harsh result as you will see below.
 If the ceiling is really high you will need to crank the power of the flash up significantly.
 This is normal and takes some practice to get used to.
 If the ceiling is not white, your flash color will have a cast of whatever the ceiling is.
 This may add a weird color, or it may add some warmth to the image depending on the ceiling.
 Usually it’s not that bad from my experience.

-I remember when Michele and I were shooting this wedding and the place had a green ceiling.
+I remember when I was shooting a wedding back in the day and the place had a green ceiling.
 I was honestly not sure what would happen, and as it turns out nothing noticeable.
 The ceiling really did not affect the image enough for me to notice in Lightroom at the time.
 I have heard of this being an issue though.
 What I learned was the ceiling color did not seem to matter as much as I thought.
 The ceiling height does make a huge difference though.
 Inside a church for example, the ceilings are often very high!
 I was not sure whether to bounce the flash or fire direct in this situation.
 So I took a few test shots.
 Turns out the flash did not work in bounce mode very good, so I put my diffuser top on, and used my flash in direct mode instead.
 I prefer to use no flash when possible, but sometimes you have no choice.
 People coming down the aisle you have to use the flash to freeze the action.
 The light is to low for people walking and no flash.
 Again, practice, test shots, and checking the results on the camera was the trick.
 No magic or anything.

 Another issue I ran into when learning about the flash was it not being powerful enough in really dark conditions and I had no idea why.
 Turns out I had to raise the ISO on the camera.
 The flash power can be amplified by raising the ISO or opening up the lens aperture.
 Shutter speed has no effect on flash at all.
 The shutter speed controls the ambient light captured by the camera and the aperture/ISO sort of limit the flash.
 For example, at ISO 100 the flash will only work with X amount of power, but when you raise it to ISO 200, it effectively doubles the flash power by making the sensor more sensitive to the light the flash puts out.
 Huh?
 The sensor sensitivity increases when you raise the ISO, therefore making it “easier” to see the actual flash.